honmanyau/chronik/README.md

 #### Accessing Pathname and Parameters in a Returned Component

 If the `Route` component returns a component that is not a simple DOM element, the string initially assigned to the `path` prop of the `Route` component and any parameters (if used) are passed into the returned component as a prop called `routed`.
-Parameters specified in `path` must be unique.
+Parameters specified in `path` **must be unique**.

-The `routed` prop is an object, in JSON format, structured as follows for a component that is returned by `<Route path="/nummern/:eins/:zwei/:drei" component={<Meowdrei />} />` when visiting `'/nummern/1/2/3'`:
+The `routed` prop is an object structured as shown in the example below for a component that is returned by `<Route path="/nummern/:eins/:zwei/:drei" component={<Meowdrei />} />` when visiting `'/nummern/1/2/3'`:

 ```
 // the routed prop inside <Meowdrei />